junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Castiel swallows, and doesn't answer immediately.
 Dean almost thinks he'd never hear an answer and he wouldn't know what to do with the knot in his gut, when Cas answers, "Yes."
 Dean doesn't know why he's surprised.

-"Yes, Dean, of course I do," Cas tells him, his face covered in remorse, "that was the first thing I did when I realized there was going to be a civil war in the Heaven.
+"Yes, Dean, of course I do," Cas tells him, his face covered in remorse, "that was the first thing I did when I realized there was going to be a civil war in Heaven.
 I was at your doorsteps.
 But you couldn't see me then."

 "Then why didn't you knock?"